Volunteer: Young Adult

 WildCare Nature Camps operate from 9:00 am to 3:00 pm, Monday to Friday, although Assistants would be required to work from 8:30 am to 3:30 pm.
 Camp is conducted from early June through mid-August.
 The majority of camps are held on-site at WildCare, but one or two days are spent at various hiking sites around Marin County.

-Young Adult Community Service Volunteers must be 12 years old by the Community Service Volunteer Orientations (choose March 27 or April 3, 2019) and be accompanied by a parent or guardian during the orientation.
+Young Adult Community Service Volunteers must be 12 years old by the Community Service Volunteer Orientations (next orientations will be in early Spring 2020) and be accompanied by a parent or guardian during the orientation.

 During a normal shift, they will find themselves doing animals’ laundry and dishes, sweeping and mopping floors and removing garbage and recycling.
 Community Service Volunteers are not allowed to handle wildlife patients, however, they provide an extra pair of hands to the regular hospital volunteers.